• Skip to primary navigation

 korean pork belly lettuce wraps

 Korean Pork Belly Lettuce Wraps.
-Delicious crispy pork belly wrapped in perilla leaves and lettuce with ssamjang sauce and pickled radish.
-An easy and tasty weeknight meal idea that doesn’t require much cooking and can be enjoyed by the whole family.
-Ready in just 15 minutes.
+Delicious tender pork belly wrapped in fresh perilla and lettuce leaves with smoky ssamjang sauce and pickled veggies.
+A quick and simple weeknight meal idea in 15 minutes!

 Print Recipe Pin Recipe